Yubari Melon

 Special thanks to: - JA Yubari - Takahiro Kobayashi - Yubari Community Building Office - Koichi Sato, Sapporo Central Wholesale Market

-• The more you learn, the more you’ll want to try them!Visiting where Yubari melons are grown.
+• The more you learn, the more you’ll want to try them!Visiting where Yubari Melons are grown.

 • The first crop goes to market!
 A “delicious” drive through Yubari and the excitement of the market.

-• The faces behind Yubari melons and a celebration of the harvest!
+• The faces behind Yubari Melons and a celebration of the harvest!

 From JIMOTO Pocky Update on the charm of JIMOTO!